wtclarke/fsl_mrs/docs/user_docs/nifti_mrs.rst

 | 2) The file is not created with an older than NIfTI-MRS 0.2 version.
 | 3) The header contains a header extension with code '44'.

-If the intent code format (option 1) causes a failure in loading the file as `NIfTI-MRS`, then you can use :code:`spec2nii clean` command to update the file:
+If the intent code format (condition 1) causes a failure during loading, then you can use :code:`spec2nii clean` command to update the file:

 ::

     spec2nii clean <file> [-f <output_file> -o <output_folder>]

-If the header extension (option 3) causes a failure, then you can read and write the file as follows:
+If the header extension (condition 3) causes a failure, then you can read and write the file as follows - **as long as the file has a valid JSON sidecar**:

 .. code-block:: python